 Under federal law, a defendant may face:

 - A lengthy period of incarceration if convicted, including a minimum mandatory sentence in federal prison

 - Substantial fines

 - Deportation if they are not U.S. citizens

 - Difficulty finding employment or passing background checks due to their criminal record

 People convicted of felonies, which are crimes subject to a punishment of incarceration for more than one year, may also be denied certain rights, such as the lawful possession of a handgun.

 Enlist an Experienced Drug Possession Lawyer in Irvine, CA

-At the Law Firm of Pilchman & Kay, P.L.C., we understand that good people sometimes get drawn into very difficult situations.
+At the Law Office of Pilchman & Kay, A Professional Law Corporation, we understand that good people sometimes get drawn into very difficult situations.
 Our Irvine drug possession attorneys are here to help people who have been accused of drug possession with intention to sell and other crimes involving controlled substances.
 We also represent defendants in nearby cities such as Anaheim, Santa Ana, Huntington Beach, Garden Grove, Orange, Fullerton, Costa Mesa, Mission Viejo, Westminster, and Newport Beach.